MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-5-General-Services-Administration/subchapter-H-Clauses-Forms/part-552-Solicitation-Provisions-Contract-Clauses/subpart-552.2-Text-Provisions-Clauses/section-552.211-70.md

 ##### 552.211-70 Substantial Completion. #####

-Link to an amendment published at 86 FR 55522, Oct.
-6, 2021.

-As prescribed in 511.404, insert the following clause:
+As prescribed in 511.404(b), insert the following clause:

 Substantial Completion (MAR 2019)